snapshot-labs/hash-verifier/README.md

 Actions can be creating a new proposal (`propose`), updating a proposal (`updateProposal`) or voting on a proposal (`vote`).

 The flow for the user is quite simple: they `commit` their action to the Starknet Commit Contract.
 This contract then bridges the data to Starknet, and the commit is stored on Starknet.
-Once stored, our transaction relayer, [mana](https://github.com/snapshot-labs/sx-monorepo/tree/master/apps/mana), triggers the action on Starknet, without the user having to interact with Starknet at all.
+Once stored, our transaction relayer, [Mana](https://github.com/snapshot-labs/sx-monorepo/tree/master/apps/mana), triggers the action on Starknet, without the user having to interact with Starknet at all.

-One issue however is that the piece of data that the user commits to is a `hash`, not the full data.
+The piece of data that the user commits to is a `hash`, not the full data.
 This means that, in the UI, the user does not see what data he is signing, he only sees a hash of it.
-To avoid malicious users taking advantage of this, we've created this repository to allow users to easily check the data they're signing!
+To avoid malicious users taking advantage of this, we've created this repository to allow users to easily check the data they're signing.

-By using this tool, you can see **what** you are signing, and **independently** ensure that you are committing the correct data!
+By using this tool, you can see **what** you are signing, and **independently** ensure that you are committing the correct data.

 ## How to?